YassineOurara/HTML_to_PDF/README.md

     Now come inside your app , HTMLtoPDF  and create a utils.py file.
     Inside this file we will implement render_to_pdf function.

-Inside this file we will implement render_to_pdf function.

 3_Creating a Template

     Now create a directory templates and inside this create a html file and named it as hello.html.